Site Overlay

 In 1984, during the Reagan administration, Colonel Ray was appointed the first Deputy Assistant Secretary of Defense (Guard/Reserve) in Washington, D.C.
 This appointment included responsibility for staffing and organizing a national management structure for exercising policy guidance and overall supervision of the 1,800,000 members of the nation’s National Guard & Reserve Forces.
 In 1985, he received the National Eagle Award from the National Guard Association for exemplary public service while in the Pentagon.

+Coming home after Vietnam readjustment was made more difficult for veterans because of the nation’s division over the war.
 To remember and never forget the last full measure of devotion of the more than 1058 Kentuckians that never returned from Vietnam, Colonel Ray founded and served as the first Chairman of the Kentucky Vietnam Veterans Memorial Fund, which privately raised more than one million dollars to build and dedicate, in 1988, a unique granite sundial as a memorial to Vietnam veterans in Frankfort, Kentucky.

 In 1990, President George Herbert Walker Bush appointed Ray to the American Battle Monuments Commission which is responsible for commemorating the service of the American Armed Forces through the erection of memorials and maintaining cemeteries both here and abroad.
 In 1992, Colonel Ray was appointed by the President to the Commission on the Assignment of Women in the Armed Forces.